HillaryB110/github-demo/readme.md

 This is my first time connecting a local git repository to GitHub.

-This is a struggle and my sanity is hanging on by a thread
+This is a struggle and my sanity is hanging on by a thread I added a new file and said hey to you!